opf/openproject/docs/development/development-environment-docker/README.md

 Keycloak being an OpenID connect provider, we need to setup an OIDC integration for OpenProject.
 [Setup OIDC (keycloak) integration for OpenProject](https://www.openproject.org/docs/installation-and-operations/misc/custom-openid-connect-providers/#keycloak)

-Once the above setup is completed, In the root `docker-compose.override.yml` file, uncomment all the environment in `backend` service and set the values according to configuration done in keycloak for OpenProject Integration.
+Once the above setup is completed, In the root `docker-compose.override.yml` file, uncomment all the environment in `backend` service for keycloak and set the values according to configuration done in keycloak for OpenProject Integration.

 ```shell
 # Stop all the service if already running